To the Members

 24. PARTICULARS REQUIRED UNDER SECTION 134 OF THE COMPANIES ACT 2013

 Particulars as required under Section 134(3)(m) of the Companies Act 2013 read withCompanies (Accounts) Rules 2014 are given below: a.
 The Company has no activity involvingconservation of energy or technology absorption; b.
 The Company does not have any ForeignExchange Earnings; and c.
 Foreign Exchange Outgo : Rs.
 95.48 lakh The disclosures in termsof Section 197(12) of the Companies Act 2013 read with rule 5(1) (2) and (3) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 relating toremuneration is enclosed as Annexure 6.

 25. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURT

 There are no significant and material orders passed by the regulators or courts ortribunals affecting the going concern status of your company and its operations in future.

-There are no material changes and commitments which occurred during the period underreview affecting the Company's Financial position.
+There are no material changes and commitments which occurred between the end of thefinancial year of the company and the date of this report affecting the Company'sfinancial position.

 Your Directors wish to place on record the valuable assistance and excellentco-operation extended by the members banks financial institutions rating agenciesReserve Bank of India and other regulatory authorities.
 The Board of Directors wish toconvey their sincere thanks to the depositors and debenture holders of the company fortheir continued patronage.
 They also wish to appreciate the excellent services rendered bythe employees of the company.